 YouTube’s steady expansion beyond cat videos took a new direction in early 2017 when it launched YouTube TV.
 The live TV streaming service promised to deliver Millennials a new television experience, but its benefits matter to all generations.
-Our YouTube TV review will show you how its focus on local TV and unique features combine into a sold option for cord-cutters.
+Our YouTube TV review will show you how its focus on local TV, sports, and unique features combine into a solid option for cord-cutters.

 YouTube’s live TV streaming service launched in early 2017.
 The streaming giant insisted at the time that being an internet version of cable wasn’t YouTube TV’s goal.
 As YouTube executive Kelly Merriman explained to CNET, YouTube’s goal was to “reimagine the television experience for the new generation.”

-YouTube decided it would give Millennials the TV content in a way that wouldn’t tie this new generation to a big screen TV.
+YouTube decided it would give Millennials TV content in a way that wouldn’t tie this new generation to a traditional TV screen.
 That led the company to build a strategy based on two requirements: